Aizera/savory-readings/content/about.md

 menu: main

 ---
-### Something small I made to think, improve my writing skills and motivation to run a blog.
+This blog is something small I made to reflect, improve and maintain motivation for my writing.
+I don't think Tarot or Lenormand readings can predict the future, but it can serve as a catalyst to find the present in a particular frame of mind.